Bojado-Mays/OpenCV-NLP-Project/README.md

 ![Header](https://github.com/Bojado-Mays/OpenCV-NLP-Project/blob/main/images/OpenCV-3.png)

-# OpenCV-NLP-Project

 ## About the Project
 For this project we will be scraping data from GitHub repository README files.
-We choose to scrape data over OpenCV repos across Github.
+We chose to scrape data over OpenCV (Open Source Computer Vision Library) repos across Github.

 ## Goals
 Our goal is to build a model that can predict what programming language a repository is, given the text of the README file.